zfields/nes-rob/docs/readme.md

 ==========================

-This library allows an Arduino board to control the Nintendo Entertainment System Robot Operating Buddy (R.O.B.).
+This library allows an Arduino board to control the Nintendo Entertainment System Robotic Operating Buddy (R.O.B.).
 The hardware configuration needed to control R.O.B. requires the placement of an LED in front of the left eye.
 The LED should be controlled by the microcontroller using this library.